 Key characteristics of Lasso.Security's approach:

-- Real-time threat detection for prompt injection and data exfiltration
+- Threat detection for prompt injection and data exfiltration risks

 - PII masking capabilities through Presidio integration